 I also landed a few days before starting work, so I had time to find a mobile number, open the bank account and start visiting all the housing agencies I found in the areas where I was interested in.

 This can be used on almost all the tube and surface lines in London and also on some railways.
-The difference is huge: paying cash is more than two times as much as using the Oyster.
+The difference is huge: paying cash is more than two times as much as using contactless.

 It’s also important to familiarize with the TFL website, because it gives information on both delays and planned maintenance, and that’s critical on the weekend when they do heavy maintenance works.